 Do not be misled: “Bad company corrupts good character.”

 Since freeing myself from the chains of Facebook and Twitter, my life has become calmer and my thoughts more focused.
-While I continue to maintain accounts, I use them strictly for reposting my writing.
-I maintain no list of “friends” and have no desire to engage in the senseless voyeurism and self-indulgence that these channels promote, nor support the commercialism and self-harm that they drive, especially in children.
+While maintaining accounts, I use them strictly to repost my writing.
+I maintain no list of “friends.”
+I have no desire to engage in the senseless voyeurism and self-indulgence that these channels promote, nor support the commercialism and self-harm that they drive, especially in children.

-As with all things, I am subject to the environments that I live in, be they physical, social, or cultural.
-Being a stoic means striving to live a life of virtue, and equally important, adopting a rational view of the world and using that to make decisions in support of my stoic principles.
-Just as a fish cannot reject the water that they swim in, so too I cannot isolate myself totally from my environment.
-However, the wise fish is the one who recognizes that the water has become polluted and swims to cleaner waters, not the one who attempts to fling themselves out of the water to die on the land nor one who denies that the water is polluted until too late.
+As with all things, I am subject to the environments I live in, be they physical, social, or cultural.
+Being a Stoic means striving to live a life of virtue and, equally important, adopting a rational view of the world and using that to make decisions in support of my stoic principles.
+Just as a fish cannot reject the water they swim in, I cannot isolate myself from my environment.
+However, the wise fish is the one who recognizes that the water has become polluted and swims to cleaner waters, not the one who attempts to fling themselves out of the water to die on the land, nor one who denies that the water is polluted until too late.